 Elements from the outdoors ground a space and add a welcome note of imperfection.
-Spoiler alert: I’ve given up on holiday perfection!
+Spoiler alert: Annie’s given up on holiday perfection!

-1. Start with nature.
 As the word foraged implies, nature provides endless inspiration and supplies us with the most intriguing building materials you could ever ask for.
 Birch bark, river rocks, coral, shells, pinecones – really anything that strikes your fancy – all bring a special presence to a centerpiece.
-Step one for me often involves gathering flora and fauna during my dog walks in the woods.
+Step one for Annie often involves gathering flora and fauna while walking her dogs in the woods.

-2. Buck tradition.
-I take great pleasure in celebrating the bounty of fall, but I seldom adhere to the traditional orange/gold/rust palette for my Thanksgiving arrangements.
-Instead, I’ll cut blooms from the pale green hydrangeas my mother planted and build the palette from there: white mini-pumpkins, earthy wood trivets, silvery green lichen, too.
+Annie takes great pleasure in celebrating the bounty of fall, but she seldom adheres to the traditional orange/gold/rust palette for her Thanksgiving arrangements.
+Instead, she’ll cut blooms from the pale green hydrangeas her mother planted and build the palette from there: white mini-pumpkins, earthy wood trivets, silvery green lichen, too.

-4. Embrace contrasts.
 Pairing something rustic (like driftwood or acorns) with something refined (like mother of pearl) is unexpectedly beautiful.
-Play with rough, smooth, matte and glossy elements until you find a happy balance.
+Play with rough, smooth, matte, and glossy elements until you find a happy balance.

-5. No yard to forage?
-No problem!
-You’ll fare just fine with items from the grocery store: an abundance of oranges in your prettiest vessels, seasonal flowers – if you love it, it will work!
+You’ll fare just fine with items from the grocery store: an abundance of fruit in your prettiest vessels, seasonal flowers – if you love it, it will work!

 Looking for even more centerpiece inspiration?
-Read out Tips for Setting A Perfect Holiday Table
+Read our Tips for Setting A Perfect Holiday Table.

 Was this article helpful?